Contrast-Security-OSS/docs/content/installation/setup/Setup-overview.md

 Take advantage of Contrast logs and tools when [running Contrast](installation-setup.html#run) on Windows or Linux.

-To access configuration options, log in to the Administrative interface(/Contrast/superadmin/login.html).
-The bulk of the application's actual configuration is handled through this interface.
+To access configuration options, log in to the Administrative interface (/Contrast/superadmin/login.html).
+The bulk of the application's configuration is handled here.
 You can configure and update [authentication settings](installation-setupauth.html) from a variety of authentication providers, including Microsoft Active Directory, LDAP and Single Sign-On.
 Contrast can also be configured to automatically create a [MySQL backup](installation-setup.html#setup-mysql) of the database on a regular, scheduled basis.

-[Onboard applications](installation-setup.html#onboard) by downloading the Contrast agent that's right for you.
+Begin [onboarding applications](installation-setup.html#onboard) by choosing an application server that you want Contrast to analyze.
+You can then download and install the Contrast agent that's right for you.

 ## Agents